apache/druid/docs/tutorials/tutorial-compaction.md

 After the task finishes, refresh the [segments view](http://localhost:8888/unified-console.html#segments).

-Over time the Cooridinator marks the original 51 segments as "unused" and subsequently removes them to leave only the new compacted segments.
+Over time the Coordinator marks the original 51 segments as unused and subsequently removes them to leave only the new compacted segments.

 By default, the Coordinator does not mark segments as unused until the Coordinator has been running for at least 15 minutes.
 During that time, you may see 75 total segments comprised of the old segment set and the new compacted set: